LearnersGuild/learning-os/game/terrain-architecture.md

 Examples: "Write a binary search algorithm that passes a provided test suite.", "Outline endpoints for a RESTful API exposing category, product, and shopping cart resources."

+## Challenge Unlocking

+All challenges are locked to a player unless:

+* They have ALL the skill levels to which a challenge belongs

+OR

+* They are attempting the challenge as a pair or a group, and *combined* they group has ALL the skill levels to which a challenge belongs.

+For example, imagine the following scenario:

+*Challenge "Build a twitter clone":* Database Level 3, JavaScript Level 4 *Player A:* Database Level 3, Javascript Level 3 *Player B:* Database Level 0, Javascript Level 5 *Player C:* Database Level 0, Javascript Level 1 *Player D:* Database Level 3, Javascript Level 4

+In the above Scenario, only Player D can attempt the "Build a twitter clone" solo.
+Players A & B can attempt it as a pair, because combined they have the skill level needed.
+Also note that, Player C, can attempt the challenge if they pair with Player D.

 ## Example Terrain Elements